dionys93/ety-dictionary/data-text/inglisce/orthography/phenomena/diacritics/diaeresis.md

 Unlike the acute, grave, and circumflex accents, the diaeresis does **not primarily assign stress**.
 Its function is to **disambiguate glide formation and vowel relationships** that would otherwise be misread under default orthographic rules.

 The diaeresis may co-occur with another accent in the same word.
+The diaeresis never changes vowel quality by itself; it alters **interpretation**, not sound inventory.

 ---